Kickdapie/Hundred-Hands/Epics/epics.md

 ## Epic Description

-Develop an AI-powered tool that converts complete Figma design files—including wireframes, interactive prototypes, component states, and design systems—into live, standards-compliant websites hosted via a Node.js local or remote server.
+We will develop an AI-powered tool that converts complete Figma design files (wireframes, interactive prototypes, component states, and design systems) into live, standards-compliant websites hosted via a Node.js local or remote server.
 The goal is to eliminate the friction between design and engineering, enabling non-technical users to publish fully interactive websites and giving teams an automated bridge between Figma and working frontends.
-The tool will also check for compliance with design constraints like WCAG and adjust output accordingly.
-While also allowing room for custom editing for those technically proficient.
+Designers will be able to generate code directly within Figma and be able to download it as a .zip file, allowing them to run the code on a local or remote server and preview how their designs look on a working website.
+Once they approve, they can pass the code onto developers for further refinement, reducing the chance that developers will accidentally change the designers’ original designs.
+The tool will autonomously check for compliance with design constraints like WCAG and custom corporate guidelines (given by the user) and adjust output accordingly when generating code.

 ---